 NGS is highly adaptable to different applications: DNA sequencing (whole genome or exome), DNA methylation (bisulfite-Seq), RNA-Seq, miRNAs, lncRNA, or chromatin immunopreciptation (CHIP-Seq).
-Employing RNA-Seq to the transcriptome are a common adaptation, RNAs is reverse transcribed and sequenced from the resulting complementary “cDNA”.
-This is ulitised to be quantify the levels of RNA and identify which regions of DNA are expressed.
+Applying RNA-Seq to the transcriptome is a common adaptation where RNA is reverse transcribed and sequenced from the resulting complementary “cDNA”.
+This is utilised to quantify the levels of RNA and identify which regions of DNA are expressed.
 Similar bisulfite treatment converts cytosine residues to uracil (sequenced as thymidine), sparing methylated cytosine enabling it to be distinguished with bisulfite-Seq for high-throughput detection of the notable epigenetic mark and is a common procedure to generate an epigenome.
-Subsets of the nucelic acid may be extracted for sequencing such the coding regions of DNA (for the “exome”), the mRNA 5' cap (CAGE-Seq), mRNA 3' poly-A tail (RNA-Seq), microRNA, or an enriched subset of variable regions for DNA sequencing (“genotyping by sequencing”) and methylation studies (“reduced-representation bisulfite sequencing).
-High-throughput gel and mass spectrometry techniques have been employed to proteins and metabolites to generate the proteome and metabolome respectively.
+Subsets of the nucleic acid may be extracted for sequencing such as the coding regions of DNA (for the “exome”), the mRNA 5' cap (CAGE-Seq), mRNA 3' poly-A tail (RNA-Seq), microRNA, or an enriched subset of variable regions for DNA sequencing (“genotyping by sequencing”) and methylation studies (“reduced-representation bisulfite sequencing).
+High-throughput gel and mass spectrometry techniques have been applied to proteins and metabolites to generate the proteome and metabolome respectively.
 These “omics” technologies are applicable across a wide range of biomolecules in a cell and these “molecular profiles” are produced in many experimental laboratories.

-454 sequencing (acquired by Roche) commercially released from 2005 to 2013 was the first NGS technology, generating a vast 1 million reads per day or 400-600Mbp in a 10 hour run.
+454 Sequencing (acquired by Roche), commercially released from 2005 to 2013 was the first NGS technology, generating a vast 1 million reads per day or 400-600Mbp in a 10 hour run.
 This technology used the “pyrosequencing” method of sequencing by synthesis, detecting phosphates released when a compatible nucleotide reacts and extends the DNA synthesis of a complementary strand.
 This technology popularised NGS with the first complete genome from a single individual and Neanderthal ancient DNA studies .
 While this technology was capable of reads up to 1kb, reads of 400-500bp were more typical and the technology had difficulties with accurately processing runs of repeated bases .
-These are still relatively long reads for an NGS technology but it has been discontinued due to competing short read technologies being more cost-effective with lower running costs.
+These are still relatively long reads for an NGS technology and has been discontinued due to competing short read technologies being more cost-effective with lower running costs.

-SOLiD sequencing (acquired by Life Technologies and then Thermo Fisher) released in 2006 employed a vastly different approach to NGS, using labelled dinucleotide pairs for “sequencing by ligation” to produce a highly accurate sequence (99.94%) with built-in error correction by sequencing two reading frames and is unaffected by consecutive bases.
+SOLiD sequencing (acquired by Life Technologies and then Thermo Fisher), released in 2006 employed a vastly different approach to NGS, using labelled dinucleotide pairs for “sequencing by ligation” to produce a highly accurate sequence (99.94%) with built-in error correction by sequencing two reading frames and is unaffected by consecutive bases.
 This technology is also high-throughput, producing 1200-1400 million reads (66-120Gbp) in a 7-14 day run .
 However, SOLiD sequencing does not cope well with palindromic sequences and SOLiD reads are very short only 35bp, making it more difficult to assemble them.